ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/ios/beagle-scaffold.md

 }
 ```

-**Step 5**: Now for the last step to run the application, we're going to do the "view code" section here.
+**Step 4**: Now for the last step to run the application, we're going to do our project initialization using View Code here.

 Still in the method `scene`, give the name `windowScene` to the `guard let` already created for us by Xcode: